Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 1872 N. Commerce St., Milwaukee, WI

-Guests on the Lakefront Brewery are given an opportunity during the tour to sing the theme song for the opening credits from the 1970’s sitcom Laverne and Shirley.
+Guests who take the Lakefront Brewery tour are given an opportunity to sing the theme song for the opening credits from the 1970’s sitcom Laverne and Shirley.

-The show took place in Milwaukee at a fictional brewery called “The Shotz Brewery” but the filming location of the bottling line scene was actually at Schlitz Brewery.
+The show took place in Milwaukee at a fictional brewery called “The Shotz Brewery” and the bottling line scene was filmed at Schlitz Brewery.

 Lakefront Brewery later acquired the bottling line and a few tour takers even get to put a glove on the moving bottles just like in the opening credits.